openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 According to this rule, the result of the remainder operation can only be:

--  negative if the dividend is negative, and
+-  Negative if the dividend is negative, and
--  positive if the dividend is positive.
+-  Positive if the dividend is positive.

 The magnitude of the result is always less than that of the divisor.

-If the value of the divisor for an integer remainder operator is *0*, then an *ArithmeticError* is thrown.
+If the value of the divisor for an integer remainder operator is *0*, then the *ArithmeticError* is thrown.

 A floating-point remainder operation result as computed by the operator '%' is different than that produced by the remainder operation defined by IEEE 754.
 The IEEE 754 remainder operation computes the remainder from a rounding division (not a truncating division), and its behavior is different from that of the usual integer remainder operator.
-Unlike that, |LANG| presumes that on floating-point operations '%' behaves in the same manner as the integer remainder operator (comparable to the C library function *fmod*).
+Unlike that, |LANG| presumes that on floating-point operations the operator '%' behaves in the same manner as the integer remainder operator (comparable to the C library function *fmod*).
 The standard library (see :ref:`Standard Library`) routine *Math.IEEEremainder* can compute the IEEE 754 remainder operation.

 .. index::
    dividend